matlab-actions/setup-matlab/README.md

 ```

 ### Run MATLAB Build Across Different Platforms
 The **Setup MATLAB** action supports the Linux, Windows, and macOS platforms.
-Define a matrix of job configurations to run a build using the MALTAB build tool on all the supported platforms.
+Define a matrix of job configurations to run a build using the MATLAB build tool on all the supported platforms.
 This workflow runs three jobs, one for each value in the variable `os`.
 For more information about matrices, see [Using a matrix for your jobs](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).

 ```YAML
 name: Run MATLAB Build on Different Platforms